|Good reasons to file Chapter 13 Bankruptcy

 |We are an experienced Debt Relief agency that helps people and businesses file bankruptcy under the bankruptcy code.

 The information found in this site is offered for informational purposes only; it is not offered as and does not constitute legal advice, nor is an attorney-client relationship established by visiting this website, by sending or responding to an e-mail, or by any other online communication method.

-The Law Offices of Scott M. Hutchinson are located in Beaverton and Portland, Oregon.
-An office is planned for Vancouver, Washington in the future.
-Attorney Scott M. Hutchinson of Hutchinson Legal Service, P.C. is licensed to practice in the States of Oregon and Washington.
-Mr. Hutchinson also licensed to practice in the Bankruptcy Federal Districts of Oregon, Western Washington, and Eastern Washington.
+The Law Offices of Scott M. Hutchinson are located in Beaverton, Hillsboro, and Portland Oregon.
+Attorney Scott M. Hutchinson of Hutchinson Legal Service, P.C. is licensed to practice in the State of Oregon.
+Mr. Hutchinson also licensed to practice in the Bankruptcy Federal District of Oregon.
 Bankruptcy is our focus.
 We file both Chapter 7 bankruptcies and Chapter 13 bankruptcies.